 An External Governance Review took place from July 2023 - December 2023.
 This review was undertaken by Shirley Collier (via the AoC).
-The report arising from this review was presented to the Board in December 2023.
+The report arising from this review was circulated to the Board in January 2024.
+A summary of the outcome and recommendations from the review are: